doctorfree/Asciiville/README.md

 Python package.
 To view a complete list of the installed `pyfiglet` fonts, run the command `pyfiglet -l`.
-To see an example rendering of each of the installed `pyfiglet` fonts including those installed by `Asciiville`, run the command `show_figlet_fonts`.
-There are many fonts so you may wish to redirect the output of the `show_figlet_fonts` command for use with an editor or pager:
+To see an example rendering of each of the installed `pyfiglet` fonts including those installed by `Asciiville`, run the command `/usr/share/asciiville/tools/bin/show_figlet_fonts`.
+There are many fonts so you may wish to redirect the output of the `/usr/share/asciiville/tools/bin/show_figlet_fonts` command for use with an editor or pager:

 ```
-show_figlet_fonts > figlet-fonts-examples.txt
+/usr/share/asciiville/tools/bin/show_figlet_fonts > figlet-fonts-examples.txt
 less figlet-fonts-examples.txt
 ```